movabs/movabs.github.io/thoughts/_posts/2022-11-28-dark_forest_computer_science.markdown

 the sentence such that it conforms to the Skyscrapers grammar or prove that such a completion does not exist."
 This is much harder to solve.

 As we said `"Computer Scientists" work is often concerned with "automatically" and "efficiently"`.
-Now about efficiently let's see how an algorithm could be expensive.
+Now about "efficiently", let's see how an algorithm could be expensive.
 Testing if a sentence conforms to the grammar is an easy task, one could enumerate all the possible grid layouts and find the first possible solution that is part of the grammar.
 The problem is that, in the worst case, there will be 5<sup>25</sup> = 298023223876953125 possibilities!